 Powder metallurgy makes far more efficient use of its raw materials -- we’re talking 3% scrap rates.
 Meanwhile, machining parts can result in 50% material waste.
 Because the powder metallurgy process is an additive one, your manufacturer only needs as much material as your design requires.

 The world now recognizes powder metallurgy as maybe the most sustainable metal manufacturing process, and a model of how to reduce material waste in manufacturing.

 While machining scrap can be recycled, these operations still account for significant material costs, much of which is discarded.

 There’s no need to start your project with that depressing thought of, “How much material am I paying for that’s going to get thrown away?”
 Instead, with the right powder metal process, you can dream of the endless design and cost-cutting possibilities you’ve opened up.

-Our free e-book below reveals more about the pros and cons of powder metallurgy vs. machining, stamping, casting, forging, MIM, and more.
 Don’t miss the chance to discover a cost-cutting or performance-boosting trick you never knew existed!